njordhov/mclide/README.md

 == Usage ==

 See instructions in the README file in the MCLIDE build for instructions on how to connect MCLIDE with a development environment or runtime.

+Note that it is essential to use a compatible version of Swank on the target Lisp runtime.
+Loading the start-swank.lisp file that comes with the MCLIDE2 distribution ensures the correct version of Swank on a local lisp runtime.

+For use with a Lisp runtime on a remote machine, there is a compatible swank server in the MCLIDE.app/Contents/Resources/Slime/ directory.
+Copy this directory to the remote machine, then load its start-swank.lisp file into the remote lisp.
+Connect from MCLIDE2 by opening a New Listener from the File menu, providing the ip address of the lisp host computer and the port shown when starting swank (and eventually the slime-secret if you have specified one).

 == Using with Clojure ==